 Heart smart mobstyle has been developed for Aboriginal and Torres Strait Islander students by including culturally relevant resources and learning experiences.
 It targets stage 2 outcomes and indicators from the NSW Personal Development, Health and Physical Education syllabus and Science and Technology syllabus documents.
-Download the resources or order copies from the Health Information Service on 1300 36 27 87.
+Download the resources or order copies from the Heart Foundation Helpline on 1300 36 27 87.

 These information sheets on cardiovascular disease and its risk factors have been developed by the Heart Foundation for Aboriginal and Torres Strait Islander peoples.
 Designed for patients and families, these information sheets are easy to read and can be used to distribute to people at workshops, community events or during individual consultations.
-Download below or call the Health Information Service on 1300 36 27 87 to order your copies.
+Download below or call the Heart Foundation Helpline on 1300 36 27 87 to order your copies.

 Living every day with my heart failure is culturally and clinically appropriate health information to help Aboriginal and Torres Strait Islander peoples with chronic heart failure better manage their condition.